bayesbaes/bayesbaes.github.io/_posts/2021-02-19-Pvalues-tutorial.md

 <img src="/figures/Pvalues/unnamed-chunk-3-1.png" width="80%" />

 There are a number of different ways to measure effect sizes.
-One way is to use Pearson’s <i>r</i> correlation.
+The following examples are more common for meta-analyses and less common for simply interpreting your models.
+One way is to use Pearson’s <i>r</i>
+correlation.
 If you recall, correlation measures how tight the relationship between two variables is.
 It varies from -1 (perfect negative fit) and 1 (perfect positive fit).
 We would say that the effect is small if the correlation is low (~0.1) and large if the correlation is high (\>0.5).

 <img src="/figures/Pvalues/unnamed-chunk-4-1.png" width="80%" />